PPMTFPlus/PPMTFPlus/README.md

 # Purpose

 The purpose of this source code is to reproduce experimental results of PPMTF+ in PF (SNS-based people flow data) and FS (Foursquare dataset).
 In particular, we designed our code to easily reproduce experimental results of PPMTF+ in PF (Figure 18 "PPMTF+" in our paper) using Docker files.
 See **Running Our Code Using Dockerfiles** for details.

 We also designed our code to reproduce experimental results of PPMTF+ in FS (Figures 16 and 17 "PPMTF+" in our paper) by downloading the Foursquare dataset and running our code.
 Note that it takes a lot of time (e.g., it may take more than one day depending on the running environment) to run our code.
 See **Usage (4)(5)** for details.

+Note that the purpose of this code is to generate **datasets** for an anonymization contest.
+To obtain the contest results of our paper (e.g., Figures 8 and 9), please download the "Dataset and Sample program" and "Submitted Files by All Teams (Final Round)" (~1.0GB zipped) from [PWSCup 2019](https://www.iwsec.org/pws/2019/cup19_e.html) and see README files therein.

 # Directory Structure
 - cpp/			&emsp;C++ codes (put the required files under this directory; see cpp/README.md).